muziejus/javascripting-english-major/4-functions.md

 It would work in exactly the same way.
-These two variables, `promptText` and `defaultText` are **parameters** that we **send** to the function.[^arguments] Giving functions parameters lets us change the internals of the function, to let it react to specific instances.
+These two variables, `promptText` and `defaultText` are **parameters** that we **send** to the function.[^arguments] Giving functions parameters lets us change the internals of the function to let it react to specific instances.
 Now sometimes I want black beans in my burrito, and sometimes I want pinto beans.
 Let’s add a parameter to `makeABurrito()` to let us specify which beans to use on the fly: